dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 Ways to leverage SEO from a technical perspective:

 * Construct HTML and <i>**XML sitemap**</i>: https://www.sitemaps.org/index.html, https://www.xml-sitemaps.com/, [Google Code Sitemap](https://code.google.com/archive/p/sitemap-generators/wikis/SitemapGenerators.wiki), [Best Practises for Sitemaps from Google](https://developers.google.com/search/blog/2014/10/best-practices-for-xml-sitemaps-rssatom)
-  * A sitemap is a file where you provide information about the pages, videos, and other files on your site, and the relationships between them.
+  * A sitemap is a file where you provide information about the pages, videos, and other files on your site, and the relationships between them
     * Alternatively, use [meta noindex](https://developers.google.com/search/docs/advanced/crawling/block-indexing) / [meta nofollow tags](https://searchengineland.com/google-explains-the-noindex-nofollow-noarchive-nosnippet-meta-tags-10595)

-* Control how easy or difficult is your site to be crawled: Have a [robots.txt](http://www.robotstxt.org/) file on your main root directory for content you don't want to be discovered by search engines by setting *rules* of how the search engine will crawl, read, and navigate your web page.
+* Control how easy or difficult is your site to be crawled: Have a [robots.txt](http://www.robotstxt.org/) file on your main root directory for content you don't want to be discovered by search engines by setting *rules* of how the search engine will crawl, read, and navigate your web page
   * However, if you don't want that "hidden" content to affect your ranking (i.e. to be ranked higher because of that undesired content that might crosscheck you with undesired user queries), then instead of robots.txt use "`meta name="robots" content="noindex"`"

 * Although every separate page of your website should have a <i>**unique URL**</i> (i.e. /main.html, /contact.html) to discriminate content, <ins>you do not want different URL addresses to provide the same content</ins> because this would lead to *confusion* for search engines and you might end up competing with yourself.
 This confusion can happen when we try to store *session ids* or *tracking parameters* in which case the URL can be different but the content remains exactly the same.
   * Use `link rel="canonical"` before href=" ", to resolve the issue on the occurrence of providing the same content but with different URL links.
-The `canonical tag` can be used to indicate which is the primary URL for duplicate content across your website pages.
+The `canonical tag` can be used to indicate which is the primary URL for duplicate content across your website pages
     * Another way to indicate that is directly via the *crawl URL parameters* section of the Google Search Console](https://search.google.com/search-console/about), and also at [Bing Webmaster Tools](https://www.bing.com/webmasters/about)

 * <i>**Redirect issues**</i>: It happens when you use some content of your website to another location of your website, e.g. to another page of your website, however, this might not update directly the search engines.
 These kinds of issues might be either <ins>temporary</ins> or <ins>permanent</ins>, and you should use `redirect rules` after moving content across your web page:
   * Temporary redirections: e.g. when you want to display a temporary content for users to view while you are maintaining your website ==> use `302 (Temporary Redirect)` so that you tell the search engine not to take into consideration the content appearing now and which does not express you.
 Be careful as this might be interpreted as 301 (see below) if you keep that for too long
   * Permanent redirections: e.g. when you moved a part of your content to another location ==> use `301 (Permanent Redirect)`.
-In this way, you tell search engines to apply all the necessary transformations to the content that moved from the old URL to the new one.
+In this way, you tell search engines to apply all the necessary transformations to the content that moved from the old URL to the new one
-    * `Apart from the above 301 and 302 redirect issues you always want your pages to return the status code of 200, and you never want the status code of 403 (page is forbidden), 404 (page not found), and 500 (application error)`.
+    * `Apart from the above 301 and 302 redirect issues you always want your pages to return the status code of 200, and you never want the status code of 403 (page is forbidden), 404 (page not found), and 500 (application error)`

-* When redirecting URLs with *JavaScript* or *meta refresh tags* this may not be suitably processed by search engines.
+* When redirecting URLs with *JavaScript* or *meta refresh tags* this may not be suitably processed by search engines

 * <i>**Microformats**</i> and <i>**Microdata**</i> with `schema`: `Semantic` attributes of content can be more efficiently translated by search engines with microdata ==> [schema.org Microdata markup](https://schema.org/docs/gs.html) ==> it provides documentation for specific mark up code syntax for several types of content that can be used in order to help search engines identify specific content as well as the characteristic attributes and metadata of that content across your web pages.
   * **Microformatting**: